Technology-for-the-Poorest-Billion/2024-IMMI/proposal/proposal.md

 # Problem description
 There's still a problem with the lack of education about periods and reproductive health across many countries.
 There are still a large number of girls feeling confused and uninformed when they first start their period.
-There isn't a safe and accessable way for women to monitor and learn about their periods.
+There isn't a safe and accessible way for women to monitor and learn about their periods.

 ## Problem Statement

-Develop a tool that educate girls about their bodies, the periods, and fertility.
-It also needs to ensure data privacy, and allow user to make the tool personal.
+Develop a tool that educates girls about their bodies, periods, and fertility.
+It also needs to ensure data privacy and allow users to make the tool personal.

 # Presentation of the proposal

-We propose a web-based app centering around an online calender that visualizes past and predicted periods, the app has the following main functions which are our primary objectives for these 4 weeks:
+We propose a web-based app centering around an online calendar that visualizes past and predicted periods, the app has the following main functions which are our primary objectives for these 4 weeks:
 1. Cycle prediction based on user input.
-2. Prediction visualization on a calender.
+2. Prediction visualization on a calendar.
 3. Syncs with local calender.
-4. User customizations of the webpage and calender in terms of appearance, notes, emojis, etc.
+4. User customizations of the webpage and calendar in terms of appearance, notes, emojis, etc.

 In addition to the aforementioned requirements, the objectives below will be experimented if the main functions are fulfilled:
 1. AI prediction algorithm that interprets user inputs (notes, emojis, moods).